Financial Tips for Single Parents

 PARENTING IS HARD!!
 CAN I GET AN AMEN?!?

-I am sure I’m not the only one that feels this way.
+I’m sure that I’m not the only one that feels this way!
 I have a 20 year old daughter, 16 year old son, and a 14 year old son.
 If I could add an emoji to this post it would be one pulling her hair out, facepalm, or hands up in the air wondering what in the world is happening!
-I haven’t decided if when kids are between infancy to around 10 years old is easier or teenagers.
+I’m still trying to decide if infancy to age 10 was easier than having teenagers.
 I go back and forth sometimes and I have pretty good kids.
-When infants they can’t tell you what they want/need but when they get older THEY CAN and they never stop!
+Infants can’t tell you what they need but teenagers never stop!
 Hahaha.
 I love my kids more than I can express but no one told me just how hard it is if you want to parent your children well and teach them to be good human beings.

 There are times when marriages don’t make it or a spouse passes away unexpectedly or there never was a spouse to begin with.
 Whatever the reason for being a single parent, I want you to know that YOU CAN DO THIS!
 You are strong, smarter, and braver than you think you are.

 Single parenting brings unique budgeting challenges.
 The U.S. Department of Agriculture reported that it costs almost $250,000 for a middle-income couple to raise a child to age 18.
-That is a bunch of money when you’re not doing it alone let alone shouldering that responsibility by yourself.
-Even with adequate child support, it’s smart to be proactive about financial matters as a single mom or dad.
+That is a bunch of money, especially when you’re shouldering that responsibility alone.
+Even with adequate child support, it’s smart for a single mom or dad to be proactive about financial matters.

 Consider setting up a trust, a legal structure that is overseen by a trustee, in which your assets can be held for your children.
 Also, ask your employer about disability benefits.
-Generally, you will receive a smaller income when you claim disability, however, ensuring even partial income is crucial for single parents who don’t have another source of income to cover a gap.
-Even if you are not single, this is something you need to know the answer to.
+Generally, you will receive a smaller income when you claim disability, however, ensuring even partial income is crucial for single parents who don’t have another source of funding to cover a gap.
+Even if you are not single, this is an area where you need answers.
 My husband is the primary bread winner and if something happened to him, I don’t make enough to cover all our bills and expenses.
-It’s always good to have answers for worst-case scenarios.
+It’s always stress-reducing to have plans for worst-case scenarios.

 Taking out a life insurance policy is equally important.
-I have had a smaller life insurance policy for myself for several years but just in the last year did we finally get one for my husband.
+I’ve had a small personal policy for several years but only recently did we finally get one for my husband.
 It was crucial to figure out how much I would need to take care of our family if anything happened to him.
 Even if I was single, I would need to have a life insurance policy to help take care of my kids until they are adults.
 The policy you purchase will depend on your finances; a term policy is most economical because it offers a straightforward death benefit.
+The credit union partners with TruStage Insurance and their website offers non-intimidating advice to those purchasing their first policy.
+You’ll find more information on the insurance page of our website.

 Health insurance is essential.
 Premiums may be sky-high, but if you’re uninsured, a serious medical procedure can be financially crippling.
 Comparison-shop for policies at your state’s marketplace or at HealthCare.gov.